High-Paying Government Jobs After B.Com. You Should Know About

 Why Choose a Government Job After B.Com?

-Government jobs have unrivalled job security.
+• Job Security Like No Other: Government jobs have unrivalled job security.
 While private sector jobs come and go with the tides of the economy, working in government provides stable pay, a stable position, and stable peace of mind.
+This makes them ideal government jobs for B.Com graduates for long-term careers.

-Many public sector jobs are promoted from within.
-Timely promotions, grade pay increases and departmental exams are opportunities to advance your career and make more money without needing to change jobs.
+• Opportunities for Growth: Many public sector jobs are promoted from within.
+Timely promotions, grade pay increases, and departmental exams are opportunities to advance your career and make more money without needing to change jobs.

-Government jobs often offer more respect in society.
-Many times, a position in government or a position like IAS, Income Tax Officer, or RBI Grade B Officer has higher regard in society.
+• Respect and Social Prestige: Government jobs often offer more respect in society.
+Many times, a position in government or a position like IAS, Income Tax Officer, or RBI Grade B Officer is considered among the best government jobs in India due to their prestige.

 Top Government Exams You Can Take After B.Com

 If you are considering a competitive exam for a secure and esteemed government job, this is often the first step.
-Here is the list of the most popular competitive exams available for B.Com graduates:
+Here is the list of the most popular government jobs after B.Com and their salaries.

 2. UPSC Civil Services Exam

+This is one of the prestigious government jobs for B.Com graduates.
 If you would like to become an IAS, IPS or IFS officer, UPSC is the pathway.
 It is competitive, but if you obtain a B.Com degree, you are eligible for the exam, and with the right preparation, it is definitely a possibility.
+The salary after clearing UPSC is INR 1.32 lakh (mid-level) to INR 2.5 lakh monthly for the Cabinet Secretary after 37+ years of service.

 3. IBPS PO & Clerk (Institute of Banking Personnel Selection)

-If you would like to join a public sector bank, these are the examinations for you.
+If you would like to join a public sector bank, these are the best government jobs for B.Com graduates.
 These exams will recruit for Probationary Officer (PO), Clerk and Specialist Officer positions.
+As a PO, you can get a gross salary in between INR 85k and 90k+ per month (including allowances).
+While an IBPS Clerk gets a gross salary of INR 40,000 to 45,000 per month.

 4. RBI Grade B

-One of the most prestigious jobs in India is that feeds into a central banker.
+One of the most prestigious and best government jobs for commerce students in India.
 For candidates who have studied a bachelor's in Commerce, this is the ideal job, especially if the candidate is good with analysis and has strong financial knowledge.
+RBI grade B salary starts from INR 1 lakh +.

 6. LIC AAO & Insurance Exams